eilonkr/ios-vibe-localizer/README.md

           xcstrings_file_path: 'Localizable.xcstrings' # Path to your String Catalog in your project
           target_languages: 'es,fr,de,ja,ko' # Customize as needed
           openai_model: 'gpt-4o-mini' # Customize as needed
+          base_system_prompt: 'You are translating for a fitness app.
+Use casual, motivational language.' # An additional system prompt for LLM context (optional)
           github_token: ${{ secrets.GITHUB_TOKEN }}
         env:
           OPENAI_API_KEY: ${{ secrets.OPENAI_API_KEY }}